ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 • line 2400 - net profit.

 The concept of calculating this type of profitability is identical to the previous one.
 The numerator in the formula will display the amount of income from the financial report, the denominator will be the value of the average cost of working capital.
-For calculation, the amount of the balance total from the 2nd section of line 1200 is set.
+For calculation, the total amount for the balance from section 2 of line 1200 is set.

-The calculation of a separate type will be made on the basis of the amount from the corresponding line of section 2.
+The calculation of a separate type will be made based on the amount from the corresponding line 2 of section.

-ROA involves the calculation of all the funds of the organization, and not just independent funds.
-The components of the funds of the entire enterprise will be not only the available financial flows, but also the obligations for loans and capital.
+ROA involves the calculation of all funds of the organization, and not just independent funds.
+The components of the funds of the entire enterprise will be not only existing financial flows, but also loan obligations and capital.

-The higher the indicator, the more the company receives financial profit, with a relatively small degree of investment.
+The higher the indicator, the more financial profit the company receives, with a relatively small degree of capital investment.

-The main task of the company's management is a constructive investment of financial resources of the organization.
-Calculating ROA allows you to determine whether the company can be a cost-effective lever for profit, with a relatively small investment.
+The main task of the company's management is the constructive investment of the organization's financial resources.
+The ROA calculation allows you to determine whether an enterprise can be a profitable lever for generating profit with relatively small investments.

-RONA is a measure of the return on net assets.
-By calculation, it is possible to establish the correctness of the use of the invested capital and the receipt of a large income from the invested funds by its owners.
+RONA is a measure of the return on net assets ratio.
+Through calculation, it is possible to establish the correct use of invested capital and the receipt of large income from the invested funds by its owners.

-Net assets are the total cost unit (property value), not including any debt repayments.
-Or, in other words, it is the profitability ratio of current and non-current financial assets.
+Net assets are the total cost unit (the value of property), excluding amounts for the payment of any debts.
+Or, in other words, this is the profitability ratio of current and non-current financial assets.

-All owners of the company are interested in increasing this value.
-Net profit directly indicates the feasibility of investing capital in this organization, and also shows the value of dividend payments and is reflected in the total cost.
+All company owners are interested in increasing this value.
+Net profit directly indicates the feasibility of investing capital in a given organization, and also shows the value of dividend payments and is reflected in the total cost.

 The RONA calculation is similar to the ROA calculation.
-There is a slight difference - the capital costs of the institution should not be taken into account.
+There is a slight difference - the institution’s capital expenses should not be taken into account.
 This ratio is an indicator of the degree of performance in the financial market.

-RONA shows the managers of the financial group that there is an investment in the acquisition and maintenance of property.
-The basis for the calculation is the annual profit, after payment of all taxes.
+RONA shows financial group managers that there is an investment in acquiring and maintaining the property.
+The basis for calculation is annual profit after payment of all taxes.

-It is believed that it is most often necessary to calculate the ROA coefficient for a material group of organization analysts who evaluate the work done to maintain the effectiveness of business development (search for growth reserves).
+It is believed that calculating the ROA coefficient is most often necessary for a material group of organization analysts who evaluate the work done to maintain the effectiveness of business development (search for growth reserves).

-But for the accountant and tax specialists of the enterprise, this value also plays an important role.
-Because the assessment of the company's profitability and the calculation of the ROA indicator can be one of the reasons for inspections by tax inspectors.
+But for an accountant and tax specialists of an enterprise, this value is also of no small importance.
+Because assessing the profitability of a company and calculating the ROA indicator may become one of the reasons for inspections by tax inspectors.

-Really large deviations in profitability, in the amount of more than 10% of the industry average, is a reason to fall under the control of the tax authorities.
+Really large deviations in profitability, amounting to more than 10% from the industry average, are a reason to come under the control of the tax authorities.

 Profit is the main thing.
 Of course, there are people who disagree with this.
-Some argue that liquidity and cash flow are more important (and too often overlooked).
-But no one will deny that it is necessary to control the profitability of a company in order to ensure its financial health.
+Some argue that liquidity and cash flow are more important (and too often ignored).
+But no one will deny that it is necessary to monitor a company's profitability to ensure its financial health.

-There are several ratios by which you can evaluate whether your company can generate revenue and control its costs.
+There are several ratios that you can look at to assess whether your company can generate revenue and control its expenses.

 Let's start with return on assets.

-In the broadest sense, ROA is the ultra version of ROI.
-Return on Assets tells you what percentage of every dollar invested in a business has been returned to you as profit.
+In the broadest sense, ROA is the ultra version of ROI..
+Return on assets tells you what percentage of each dollar invested in the business was returned to you as profit.

-You take everything you use in your business to make a profit - any assets like money, fixtures, machinery, equipment, vehicles, inventory, etc. - and compare it all to what you were doing during that period in terms of profit.
+You take everything you use in your business to make a profit - any assets such as cash, fixtures, machinery, equipment, vehicles, inventory, etc. - and compare it all to what you were doing during that period in terms of profit.

-ROA simply measures how efficiently your company is using its assets to generate profit.
+ROA simply shows how effectively your company uses its assets to generate profits.

-But "managing the denominator" is not always a scam.
+But "denominator management" is not always a scam.
 In fact, it's a smart way to think about how to run a business.

-How can we reduce assets so we can increase our ROA?
+How can we reduce assets so that we can increase our ROA?

-You are essentially figuring out how to do the same job for less.
-You might be able to rebuild it instead of throwing money away at new hardware.
-It may be slightly slower or less efficient, but you will have lower assets.
+You're essentially figuring out how to do the same job at a lower cost.
+You may be able to restore it instead of throwing away money on new equipment.
+It may be a little slower or less efficient, but you will have lower assets.

 Now let's look at return on equity.

-Return on equity is a similar ratio, but it looks at equity, the company's net worth as measured by accounting rules.
-This metric tells you what percentage of profit you make for every dollar of capital invested in your company.
+Return on equity is a similar ratio, but it looks at equity, the net worth of a company as measured by accounting rules.
+This metric tells you what percentage of profit you are making for each dollar of capital invested in your company.

-Banks, for example, take in as many deposits as possible and then lend them out at higher interest rates.
-Typically, their ROA is so minimal that it really doesn't relate to how they make money.
+Banks, for example, receive as many deposits as possible and then lend them out at a higher interest rate.
+Typically, their return on assets is so minimal that it is truly unrelated to how they make money.

 But every company has its own capital.